ASKiere/kittykat/README.md

-# kittykat
+## kittykat
-A linux terminal tool that gives you a cat when you need it.
+An open-source Linux terminal tool that prints a cat to the screen!